Airport lounge reviews, flight reviews and travel inspiration

 The key thing to know is access.
 Priority Pass guests are limited to the main lounge area, while the more impressive open section is reserved for business and first class unless you pay an upgrade.
 This review explains exactly what you get, where it is, and whether it is worth using a lounge visit or paying cash.

-Location and Access at the Pearl Lounge Abu Dhabi Terminal A
+Pearl Lounge Abu Dhabi Terminal A Location and Access

 The Pearl Lounge Abu Dhabi is located in the brand-new Terminal A, which is also home to Etihad Airways and British Airways.
 The lounge sits airside, after clearing Security Checks, on Level 1 near Gate D43.
 It is open 24 hours a day, making it ideal for layovers and long-haul stopovers.
 Entry is capped at three hours per visit, and infants can enter free of charge.